Wiz-IO/BulgarINO/README.md

 I'm not advertising the above module - it costs $5 and has over 5x the capabilities of the ESP32<br>

-If you think I'm wrong, there's no point in continuing... ( waiting for comments )

 ## SOFTWARE
 In this section, we will talk about **embedded Linux** ( for some chips, understand **NuttX** )<br>
 We all know about its "complexity" - compiling, settings, etc.<br>